ns1/cert-manager-webhook-ns1/README.md

 $ TEST_ZONE_NAME=example.com. go test .
 ```

-### Maintaining the Docker image
+### Maintaining the Docker image and Helm repository

-See `Makefile` for commands to build and push the Docker image.
+See `Makefile` for commands to build and push the Docker image, and to maintain
+the Helm repo.